This post may contain affiliate links. Please see my disclosure policy for details.

 They built a whole movie set to represent the fictional village of Sweethaven on the edge of the sea.
-After the shooting was over, they decided to leave the set behind and convert it into an open air museum.
+After the filming was over, they decided to leave the set behind and convert it into an open-air museum.
 Nowadays you can take a boat ride and swim nearby, meet Popeye and his friends in the shows and rides, and even get married here!

 Looking for a place to stay in Malta?
 Try the St. John’s Boutique Hotel

 If you’re looking for a beautiful boutique hotel in the heart of Valletta, The Saint John Malta offered by Jet2holidays is it!

 As you walk in, you’ll be welcomed by marvellous air conditioning and sparkling chandeliers.
 Don’t forget to look up – there are the cutest blue shutters which really add a bit of Maltese tradition to the place.

 As this hotel is a recent addition to the AX group, the rooms are spectacularly clean and the facilities are brand new.